dfujiki/pc-chair-kit/README.md

 # PC Chair Kit
 This is a kit to make PC chairs lives less painful.

-This code was written for ISCA-18 by Mario Drumond and Mark Sutherland under the guidance of Babak Falsafi.
-We used code from the ISCA 17 and Micro 17.
-The code is still in a crude state, and we will clean it out in the near future.
+This code is foked from the code written for ISCA-18 ( Which used code from the ISCA 17 and Micro 17).
+This code is further developed by Daichi Fujiki and Deval Shah for MICRO'19 under the guidance of Prof. Tor M. Aamodt and Prof. Reeturparna Das.

 They can be used for the following tasks:
 * Conflict of interest management.
 * Paper assignments.
-* Various nagging tasks (prepare to nag a lot to your PCs about missed deadlines and ignored guidelines).
-* Managing ranking information (disclosing it to reviewers, ranking papers using PC ranks, etc.)
-* Meeting management (if for some reason you can't use HotCRP's awesome meeting tracker).
-* Conflict of interest management for TOT awards.
+* Meeting management ( Slides generation to display the Conflict information in the meeting room and Hallways).
+* Post expert generosity analysis of scores which considers the generosity factor of each reviewer.

 To start, run:
 ```